This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Unlike the lower 48, southeast Alaska is best visited by water: either cruise or ferry.
+Unlike the lower 48 United States, southeast Alaska is best visited by water: either cruise or ferry.
 Believe it or not, some communities aren’t reachable by road: there’s no road in or out of Juneau, and it’s the capital!
-Other routes don’t make sense — for example, Skagway to Haines is a 1-hour ferry or a 7 hour drive through Canada.
+Other routes don’t make sense on an Alaskan roadtrip — for example, Skagway to Haines is a 1-hour ferry or a 7 hour drive through the Yukon.

 On top of that, cruises take you past spectacular scenery.
 Every day is a chance to see beautiful fjords, bays, canals, and marine life habitats.
 The journey is part of the adventure.

-Since southeast Alaska looks and feels different from interior Alaska, it’s worth your time to do both.
-Combine complimentary regions through two-week Alaska cruisetours to see the best of the state.
+Since southeast Alaska looks and feels different from interior Alaska, it’s worth your time to do both places.

 Southeast Alaska: Why cruise instead of taking the local ferry?

 Some travelers will tell you that you’ll never see the real Alaska if you visit by cruise.
 I don’t agree.
 Yes, you have to walk away from the main port area and the row of souvenir shops.
-But just around the corner, there are real southeastern Alaskan communities with cool locals to chat with and amazing, unique activities to try.
+But just around the corner, there are real communities with cool locals to chat with and amazing, unique activities to try.